kongfanmiao/siesta_compile/README.md

 # siesta_compile
 Recipe for making Siesta

-Optionn are provided for compiling Siesta with Wannier90
+Options are provided for compiling Siesta with Wannier90